synthelytix/landing-page/README.md

-# Nightly App - Next.js
+# Synthelytix App - Next.js

 A modern web application recreating the nightly.app interface using Next.js, React, and Tailwind CSS.